 Americans love sugar—and our kids are no exception.
-But our infatuation with the sweet stuff is wreaking havoc on our health and contributing to an ever-growing obesity problem.
+But our infatuation with the sweet stuff is wreaking havoc on our health and contributing to a growing obesity problem.
 The good news?
 It’s never too late to help kids adopt better eating habits, and a new study shows that when we say goodbye to sugar, better health is quick to follow.

 After just 10 days of following a diet in which all sources of added sugar were removed, all of the children in the study showed vast improvements in health.
 On average, triglyceride levels dropped 33 points and LDL cholesterol levels decreased by 5 points.
 Lustig and his team also noted improvements in blood sugar and insulin levels (associated with a reduced risk of diabetes) as well as improvements in liver function.